HubSpot (NYSE:HUBS) Updates Q1 2022 Earnings Guidance

-A number of research analysts have recently commented on HUBS shares.
-Truist Financial increased their price objective on HubSpot from $700.00 to $850.00 and gave the company a buy rating in a report on Wednesday, October 13th.
-Evercore ISI increased their price objective on HubSpot from $775.00 to $800.00 and gave the company an inline rating in a report on Thursday, November 4th.
-Wells Fargo & Company increased their price objective on HubSpot from $835.00 to $860.00 and gave the company an overweight rating in a report on Thursday, November 4th.
-Royal Bank of Canada increased their price objective on HubSpot from $610.00 to $925.00 and gave the company an outperform rating in a report on Wednesday, October 13th.
-Finally, Morgan Stanley increased their price objective on HubSpot from $796.00 to $862.00 and gave the company an overweight rating in a report on Thursday, November 4th.
-Two analysts have rated the stock with a hold rating, twenty-one have issued a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat.com, the company has a consensus rating of Buy and a consensus target price of $773.36.
+A number of equities research analysts have recently commented on the stock. increased their price target on shares of HubSpot from $830.00 to $845.00 and gave the company a buy rating in a report on Thursday, November 4th.
+BMO Capital Markets lifted their target price on HubSpot from $640.00 to $675.00 in a report on Friday, February 11th.
+UBS Group lowered their price target on HubSpot from $845.00 to $675.00 in a report on Monday.
+Evercore ISI lifted their price objective on HubSpot from $775.00 to $800.00 and gave the stock an inline rating in a report on Thursday, November 4th.
+Finally, Morgan Stanley upped their target price on shares of HubSpot from $796.00 to $862.00 and gave the company an overweight rating in a research note on Thursday, November 4th.
+One equities research analyst has rated the stock with a hold rating, twenty-one have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat, HubSpot presently has an average rating of Buy and an average target price of $759.96.

 About HubSpot